 An IEP referral can be initiated by the school's student study team (SST), but often there is a direct request for a special education evaluation.

 The referral can originate from a parent, teacher or other school personnel.
-The Individual with Disabilities Education Act, (IDEA), mandates that school districts have the responsibility to identify, find and evaluate students who live within their boundaries suspected of having a disability.
+The Individual with Disabilities Education Act, (IDEA), mandates that school districts take on the responsibility to identify, find and evaluate students who live within their boundaries who are suspected of having a disability.
 This is called child find.

-The IEP referral should be done in writing and it should be dated, signed and copied.
-Submit it directly to the principal, school psychologist or to your child’s teacher.
+If your child is struggling at school despite interventions, you can refer them for a special education evaluation.
+An IEP referral should be done in writing and should be dated, signed and copied.
+Submit your request directly to the school principal, school psychologist or your child's teacher.

 Since the IEP process can legally take up to 60 days to complete, the district should provide you with an assessment plan and a copy of your procedural safeguards within 15 days of receiving the referral.
 If you have questions about your rights, ask them right away.

-REMEMBER…this initial consent is ONLY for the eligibility evaluation, not for any type of special education services.
+REMEMBER…consent is ONLY for the initial evaluation, not to receive special education services.
 Additional consent must be obtained in order for an IEP to be written and implemented.